My Photography & Travel Guide to Athens, Greece

 This is a picturesque, charming area on the slopes of the Acropolis with whitewashed houses.
 Anafiotika.
 It is known for its island-like atmosphere, narrow streets, and quaint, whitewashed houses.

-Temple of Olympian Zeus -
+Temple of Olympian Zeus

 Just outside the site entrance stands Hadrian's Arch, the elegant stone gateway built in 132 AD to mark the boundary between ancient Athens and the Roman city beyond.

 Best time: Morning light for Hadrian's Arch.
 Golden hour for the standing columns.
-Admission: Included in the €30 Acropolis combination ticket.
+Access: Included in the Acropolis combination ticket.

 Syntagma Square -

 Syntagma (Constitution) Square is the political center of Athens, flanked by the Greek Parliament building and the Hotel Grande Bretagne.
-Every hour, the Evzone guards perform the ceremonial changing of the guard at the Tomb of the Unknown Soldier, a highly photogenic ritual in traditional uniforms.
+Every hour, the Evzone guards perform the ceremonial changing of the guard at the Tomb of the Unknown Soldier, a highly photogenic ritual in traditional uniform.

 Monastiraki Square

-Monastiraki is the beating commercial heart of central Athens: a mosaic of street vendors, antique dealers, cafés, and Byzantine fragments all compressed into a few chaotic, photogenic blocks.
+Monastiraki is the beating commercial heart of central Athens: a mosaic of street vendors, antique dealers, cafes, and Byzantine fragments all compressed into a few chaotic, photogenic blocks.
 The square itself is anchored by the Monastiraki Mosque and framed by the Acropolis above, which means almost any wide-angle shot from here includes ancient and modern Athens in the same frame.

 Sunday morning is when the flea market fully comes alive, with vendors selling everything from old coins and vintage cameras to Soviet-era memorabilia and hand-embroidered textiles.

 Best time: Sunday morning for the flea market.
 Any evening for street photography.
+Access: Free.

-Odeon of Herodes Atticus -
+Odeon of Herodes Atticus

 Built in 161 AD by the Roman aristocrat Herodes Atticus in memory of his wife, the Odeon is a perfectly preserved ancient theater on the south slope of the Acropolis.
 It still functions as a performance venue during the Athens Festival each summer, hosting everything from classical drama to opera and jazz.
 Maria Callas, Luciano Pavarotti, and Frank Sinatra have all performed here.